 Lumber and Sheet Goods

 Plywood comes in 4×8 sheets — 48 inches by 96 inches.
-That said, rip one down the middle and you get two 24-inch strips.
+16 inches each.
 Rip it into thirds?
-Also, 16 inches each.
+That's why rip one down the middle and you get two 24-inch strips.
 But sometimes you need 47 inches exactly — maybe you're building a workbench top from two 24-inch strips minus a saw kerf, or you're cutting a piece to fit between studs spaced 48 inches on center (rare, but it happens in older homes).

 How to Convert Any Inch Measurement to Feet (Without a Calculator)